Sparse and Privacy-enhanced Representation for Human Pose Estimation

 SPHP Dataset

 We introduce the Sparse and Privacy-enhanced Dataset for Human Pose Estimation (SPHP), which consists of synchronized, complementary images of edge and motion vectors along with ground truth labels for 13 joints.
 We collect data from 40 participants (20 male and 20 female).
-Participants performed 16 fitness-related actions, which are categorized into four classes based on the type of movement:
+Participants performed 16 fitness-related actions, which are categorized into four classes based on the type of movement.

 Sparse Representation